 Upgrading the macOS means switching to a newer version of the operating system, for example- upgrading from macOS High Sierra to macOS Monterey.
 But before upgrading the macOS, it is vital to check whether your Mac is compatible with the upgrade or not.
 Visit the Apple support website and ensure that your device supports the upgrade to check the compatibility.
 Once you have verified the compatibility of your device, head over to the Apple logo > System Preferences > Software Update and click on the “Upgrade Now” button.
 If the upgrade is not visible in the software update, follow the steps given below to resolve the problem of “How do I update my Mac when there is no Software Update?”

-Step.
-2→ Look for the macOS upgrade you wish to install on your device and click on it.
+2. Look for the macOS upgrade your Open App Store wishes to install on your device and click on it.

-Step.
-3→ Hit the “Get” button and click on “Download” when the App Store opens.
+3. Hit the “Get” button and click “Download” when the App Store opens.

 With this, we have come to the end of the article focused on describing easy and effective solutions for fixing the issue of “How do I update my Mac when there is no Software Update?”
 Try out each one of the methods, and do let us know in the comments which solution fixed the problem for you.